Convenor: Professor Lisa Adkins

 The first seminars in the series took place in May and June 2015 at the University of Tampere.

 The 2016 series took place at the University of Tampere and the University of Turku.

-The 2017 series will take place at the University of Turku.
+The 2017 series took place at the University of Turku.

 Programme: Seminar series 2017